 What does the preparation entail, and how long before you have to start preparing?

 How much time should you take off to have the best experience?

-If you are traveling to another country, how much before and after time you will need around the retreat/ceremony?
+If you travel to another country, how much time before and after will you need around the retreat/ceremony?
 Are you going alone, or somebody is going with you?

-Do you have a professional guide or therapist to support you with your integration process?
+Do you have a professional guide or therapist to support your integration process?

-How much will all this cost, and how are you going to pay for it?
+How much will all this cost, and how will you pay for it?

 Taking care of the practical details will ease your mind and allow you to focus on your medicine journey.
-Taking time off before, but especially after, the experience is the best thing that you can do for yourself.
+Taking time off before, but especially after, the experience is the best thing you can do for yourself.
 Participating in an Ayahuasca ceremony is like undergoing a major operation, so you will need recovery time.
-Many people find it extremely hard initially to go back to work and to their ‘normal’ life after their experience.
-So, if you can stretch out this transition process and allow yourself time and space to integrate your experience, you will find more ease and grace in your journey, instead of pain and resistance.
+Initially, many people find it extremely hard to return to work and their ‘normal’ life after their experience.
+So, if you can stretch out this transition process and allow yourself time and space to integrate your experience, you will find more ease and grace in your journey instead of pain and resistance.

-As you can see, there are a lot of things to consider when you step onto your plant medicine healing path.
-And as we said at the beginning, there are things that you can’t control but also there are things that you can wisely choose at the same time.
+As you can see, there are many things to consider when you step onto your plant medicine healing path.
+And as we said at the beginning, there are things you can’t control, but there are also things you can choose wisely simultaneously.

 What do you wish for yourself?